TOMToolkit/tom_base/docs/advanced/index.rst

 custom cadence strategy to automate a series of observations

 :doc:`LaTeX table generation <latex_generation>` - Learn how to generate LaTeX for certain models and add LaTeX generators for other models

+:doc: `Advanced Querying <querying>` - Get a couple of tips on programmatic querying with Django's QuerySet API